Nikkei eases to two-month closing low, led by Softbank

 The benchmark Nikkei has fallen 8.1 percent since hitting a four-month high on September 19, on concerns that this quarterly earnings season will be weak due to sluggish global growth.
 The index is still up 0.9 percent this year.

-Softbank is looking at a controlling stake in Sprint worth more than 1 trillion yen, sources said, and the talks have spurred speculation that the Japanese firm could also make a run at other companies via Sprint, potentially costing 2 trillion yen.
+Softbank is looking at a controlling stake in Sprint worth more than 1 trillion yen ($12.8 billion), sources said, and the talks have spurred speculation that the Japanese firm could also make a run at other companies via Sprint, potentially costing 2 trillion yen.

-Softbank's stock slid to a more than four-month low and suffered its biggest ever one-day percentage drop, w iping n early $7 billion o f f its market capitalisation, a s investors raises concerns that the deal would be too costly and have no synergy with its Japanese business.
+Softbank's stock slid to a more than four-month low and suffered its biggest ever one-day percentage drop, wiping nearly $7 billion off its market capitalization, as investors raises concerns that the deal would be too costly and have no synergy with its Japanese business.

 "The strong yen is probably one of the reasons for Softbank to acquire overseas assets but I don't think this deal will be good for Softbank," said Yasuo Sakuma, portfolio manager at Bayview Asset Management.